brooklynrail/brooklynrail-platform/content/events/2023/09/barkley-l-hendricks-portraits-at-the-frick.md

 ---
 title: "Barkley L. Hendricks: Portraits at the Frick"
 deck: Featuring Aimee Ng, Richard J. Powell, and Jason Rosenfeld
-summary: Curator Aimee Ng and art historian Richard J. Powell joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
+summary: Curator Aimee Ng and art historian Richard J. Powell join Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading.
 people: